jstormes/LdapConnector/README.md

 ## Mock LdapAdapters

 The LdapAdapter is mostly a wrapper for code that is difficult to unit test.
-To make TDD simpler, we created mock versions of this hard to unit test code.
+To make TDD simpler, I created mock versions of this hard to unit test code.

 Two versions of the LdapAdapter were created.
 The first, `LdapAdMockAdapter.php` is for mocking a connection to a